 ULI Chicago has conducted four Technical Assistance Panels (TAPs) since 2021 to help strengthen commercial corridors in the City of Chicago.
 These include:

 City Chicago Neighborhood TAP: Central Avenue in Austin (completed April 2023), in partnership with Chicago Metropolitan Agency for Planning (CMAP) and Austin Coming Together

 These TAPs were conducted with support from the City of Chicago Department of Planning and Development (DPD) as part of City of Chicago’s Central Area recovery planning efforts.

-- Chicago’s Magnificent Mile (completed October 2021), in partnership with City of Chicago DPD & The Magnificent Mile Association
+- North Michigan Avenue (completed October 2021), in partnership with City of Chicago DPD & The Magnificent Mile Association

 - LaSalle Street in the Loop (completed February 2022), in partnership with the City of Chicago DPD & Chicago Loop Alliance